AndyLPK247/pyohio-2019-web-ui-testing/README.md

 The ChromeDriver executable must also be on your [system path](https://en.wikipedia.org/wiki/PATH_(variable)).
 Please ask if you need help with this configuration.

-You will also need [git](https://git-scm.com/) to copy this project code.
+You will also need [Git](https://git-scm.com/) to copy this project code.
+If you are new to Git, [try learning the basics](https://try.github.io/).

 ## Setup Instructions